 Students who miss a quiz because of tardiness, they will not be allowed to take that quiz.
-Students who miss an exam because of tardiness will be allowed to take the exam on the next class day but the highest allowable score is 75%.
+Students who miss an exam because of tardiness will be allowed to take the exam but the highest allowable score is 75% for all make-up examination.